That’s Weird, Grandma

 What is That’s Weird, Grandma?

-Now in its nineteenth year, That’s Weird, Grandma features adaptations of stories written during PML’s creative writing residencies in Chicago elementary schools.
+That’s Weird, Grandma features adaptations of stories written during PML’s creative writing residencies in Chicago elementary schools.
 PML’s ensemble of professional actors, comedians and musicians bring the young authors’ stories to life as raucous sketches, songs and movement pieces, performing first for students in their schools and then for the public.
 These stories - from hilarious dialogues between unlikely characters to poignant pleas for social change - resonate with adults while celebrating the imaginations of young people.

 PlayMakers Laboratory is excited to be an inaugural Teen Arts Pass (TAP) partner.
 TAP is a new initiative by Urban Gateways that gives young people ages 13-19 access to $5 tickets to see professional dance, music, and theater performances in and around Chicago.
 Learn more about the program and sign up here.